-Hosted by Cath Borgman, director of Career, Leadership and Professional Development at the Academic & Career Development Center
+Hosted by Cath Borgman, director of Career Center

 How early is too early to start looking and applying for internships and jobs?
 What should your student wear to an interview?
 It’s never too early for students to begin making connections with professionals in their industry.
 In this webinar, you’ll learn all the tips and tricks when it comes to internships, interviews, job shadows, and more!

 The Future of Fairfield

 Hosted by David Frassinelli, associate vice president of Facilities Management

 What is Fairfield expected to look like in the next five years?
 The next ten years?
 What new buildings will be coming to campus?
 What changes are being made?
 In this webinar, you’ll learn the answers to these, and other questions relating to the campus community.

 One way we help our students—your children—make the safest, healthiest decisions possible is through our partnership with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, financial literacy, digital citizenship, etc. in high schools and higher education institutions across the country.

 Each year over half a million students complete AlcoholEdu for College, EverFi’s online, non-opinionated, science-based alcohol abuse prevention course.
 This 2-3 hour program uses the latest prevention techniques and research to educate students about the impact of alcohol on the mind and body.